How to support a child with anxiety

 How can you avoid passing on your anxiety to your child?

 Your child can easily sense your emotions and fears.
-Since they learn by imitation, they might feel worried if they sense that you’re worried yourself.
-Because of this, try to stay as calm as possible when a situation makes you anxious but doesn’t present any real danger.
+Because kids learn by imitation, your child might feel worried if they sense that you’re worried yourself.
+The best way to counter this is to try to stay as calm as possible when a situation makes you anxious but doesn’t present any real danger.

-For example, avoid using catastrophic words such as “this is terrible” or “this will never work.”
+For example, avoid using catastrophic expressions like “this is terrible” or “this will never work.”
 These words are likely to make your child anxious about the situation as well.
-If your anxiety is affecting your child, seek support from someone close to you or a professional (e.g., a psychologist or social worker).
+If your anxiety is affecting your child, reach out for support from a loved one or a professional (e.g., a psychologist or social worker).

 When should you consult a professional?